preethamam/Image-Stitching-Datasets-Compilation-Collection/README.md

 | Rio | ![dataset_samples_rio](https://github.com/preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch/assets/28588878/dfe34aa7-2d81-486f-9c97-1a1bdb16fc20) |

 ## Citation
 Image stitching datasets for cracks are available to the public.
-If you use this specific dataset (related to cracks) in your research, please use the following BibTeX entry to cite:
+If you use the dataset related to the cracks in this compilation in your research, please use the following BibTeX entry to cite:
 ```bibtex
 @PhdThesis{preetham2021vision,
 author = {{Aghalaya Manjunatha}, Preetham},